GMoulidharan/Netflix-GPT/README.md

     -Update Profile
     -Bugfix: of User displayName and profile picture update
     -Bugfix: If the user is not loged in Redirect/browse to Login page and vice-versa.
+    -unSubscribed to the onAuthStateChanged callback
+    -Add hardcoded values to constants file.

 # Features
     -Login/Sign Up